-We actually didn’t get this for Abby until she was 7 months, but I wish we had a carrier toy from day one.
+We actually didn’t get this for my daughter until she was 7 months, but I wish we had a carrier toy from day one.
 This toy was perfect for Abby to keep herself busy in the car, she wasn’t too enamored with the dangling ones.

 We have this toy now still for our newest little one and it is worth it’s weight in gold!
 We got on trips very often, this has kept him entertained starting around 2 month’s old when he figured out.

 I dread him growing out of the infant carrier because it occupies him so much!